SyneRBI/SIRF/doc/UserGuide.md

 | | | filterE2_sigma | "1.0" |
 | | | filterE2_width | "0.15" |

-Apply a filter along different k-space dimensions.
+Apply a filter along different k-space dimensions on an image.
+Image is transformed to k-space, filter is applied and image is transformed back.

 #### SimpleReconGadget